Beyond CentOS 7 End of Life: The Long-Term Support Outlook

 Is CentOS 7 Still Supported?

-CentOS Linux 7 has gone through several phases in its lifecycle though, and it is currently in the “Maintenance Support 2” phase where only what the CentOS maintainers and Red Hat consider to be critical bug and high-severity security vulnerabilities are addressed via a patch release.
+CentOS Linux 7 has gone through several phases in its lifecycle, the last one being the “Maintenance Support 2” phase where only what the CentOS maintainers and Red Hat consider to be critical bug and high-severity security vulnerabilities were addressed via a patch release.

-CentOS 7 will remain in this phase until it reaches EOL.
+CentOS 7 was in this phase until it reached EOL.
 The phase began in August 2020 and took CentOS 7 out of “Maintenance Phase 1” which, along with General Availability, is where most of the changes, including minor releases, occur.

 On-Demand Webinar: Planning for CentOS 7 EOL

-CentOS Linux 7 will reach end of life on June 30, 2024, the same date that RHEL 7 enters the next vendor support phase: RHEL 7 Extended Lifecycle Support.
-After this date, CentOS 7 will no longer receive any security updates or bug fixes.
+CentOS Linux 7 reached end of life on June 30, 2024, the same date that RHEL 7 entered the next vendor support phase: RHEL 7 Extended Lifecycle Support.
+CentOS 7 is no longer receiving any security updates or bug fixes.

-With CentOS 7 being current, there are several support options, including 1) community self-support where in public forums users can ask community members for assistance, 2) acquiring the upstream product, RHEL, through Red Hat, paying for the software and technical support, and 3) enterprise-grade community open source support by OpenLogic.
+When CentOS 7 was current, there were several support options, including 1) community self-support where in public forums users can ask community members for assistance, 2) acquiring the upstream product, RHEL, through Red Hat, paying for the software and technical support, and 3) enterprise-grade community open source support by OpenLogic.

 Upstream Vendor Support for CentOS 7

-Red Hat supports CentOS 7 through bug reports filed against RHEL 7 in Bugzilla.
+Red Hat supported CentOS 7 through bug reports filed against RHEL 7 in Bugzilla.

 Bugs filed in Bugzilla don’t always get the attention that many of us think that they should receive, but at least the problem is documented for others encountering the same problem.